 But things have progressed quite a bit over the last several years.
 These days, companies offer a range of biometric authentication methods for consumers, particularly in the realm of digital payments—like fingerprint scanning with Touch ID for contactless payments or facial recognition through Face ID.

-There’s been a strong uptick in demand for contactless payment solutions, with the market for biometric technology expected to reach over $55 billion by 2027.
+There’s been a strong uptick in demand for contactless payment solutions.
+In fact, the global biometric payment market was valued at approximately $8.6 billion in 2023 and is projected to reach over $34 billion by 2032, growing at a CAGR of 16-17%.

 With payment technology and biometrics constantly evolving, it can be difficult for merchants and retailers to meet, let alone understand, consumer demand.
-That’s why we’ve written this guide on everything you need to know about biometric payments from how they work, their benefits, and everything in between.
+That’s why we’ve written this guide on everything you need to know about biometric payments, from how they work to their benefits and everything in between.

 TL;DR

-Biometric payments is a relatively new technology that offers a different way to complete the payment authentication process at a point of sales (POS) terminal.
-Basically, it replaces the process of swiping or dipping a card into a payment terminal and entering a PIN, significantly speeding up the payment experience.
+Biometric payments is a relatively new technology that offers a different way to complete the payment authentication process at a point-of-sales (POS) terminal.
+Basically, it replaces the card insertion (dipping) or swipe (though swiping is now obsolete in most markets) and the need for a PIN or signature, thereby authenticating the cardholder seamlessly and significantly speeding up the payment experience.
+Biometric solutions often also eliminate the low-value transaction limit on contactless payments.

 There are various biometrics that can be used to verify a contactless payment, such as iris or voice recognition.
 However, the two most common methods are facial recognition and fingerprint scanning.